szymonmichalski/starid-1/README.md

 mlp - response to feature vectors

-current emphasis is on vectorized processing using blas, atlas, and lapack. concurrency can follow.
+current emphasis is on vectorized processing using blas. concurrency can follow.